organisciak/dissertation/document/3_apriori.md

 Funds for workers will be provided out of pocket, though I will seek dissertation research funding where available.
 The Graduate College at Illinois lists grant funding opportunities that may be worth pursuing [^grants1].

-The systems themselves will be developed using JavaScript for the front end, built on top of the Backbone.js model-view library with Require.js used to modularize the code.
+The systems themselves will be developed using JavaScript for the front end, built on top of the Backbone.js model-view library with require.js used to modularize the code.
 Backbone.js is a strong choice for binding data to arbitrary views, offering flexibility for our comparative interfaces.
 On the back-end, the stack will be run on a Node.js server with MongoDB for data storage.
 These options are not critical, but they are fast for concurrent activities, reducing my server needs.

-The software will be developed by myself, but is not drastically different than past systems that I have built.
+The software will be developed by myself, but is not drastically different than past systems that I have built and should not present any difficulties beyond time commitment.
 Honoring the notion of dissertation work as a public contribution, all development will be performed in a reusable manner, and released with an open-source Apache license[^crowdy].

 [^crowdy]: https://github.com/organisciak/crowdy